 Hernandez: I not only use what I learned in your class all the time, I literally carry the class notes with me from country to country.
 This morning I had to write an RFP for a market research and feasibility study, and I used everything that I learned in your class.
-My consultants often say it's refreshing to sit down with someone who understands what they do and then can also write an RFP that reflects the services they produce that are really relevant to the project.

-Black: What are some of the things that you would pass on in terms of wisdom-things that you've learned from working abroad, particularly in the UAE and Morocco?
+My consultants often say it's refreshing to sit down with someone who understands what they do and then can also write an RFP Black: What are some of the things that you would pass on in terms of wisdom-things that you've learned from working abroad, particularly in the UAE and Morocco?